 8.4 All payments will be made in full.
 You may not deduct or set off from any amount due to us under a contract any amount (including a liability) you allege we owe you unless we agree in writing.
 An invoice is payable by you alone and under no circumstances may you withhold payment on the basis you are awaiting payment from any third party or request we seek payment directly from any third party.
 You must pay GST on an invoice as and when you are required to pay the invoice.

-8.5 If you pay an invoice by credit card you must also pay us a credit card administration fee.
+8.5 Payments must be made by electronic means and not by cash or cheque.
+If you pay an invoice by credit card you must also pay us a credit card administration fee.

 8.6 We may set off any amount we owe you under or in respect of any contract against any or all amounts you owe us under or in respect of any contract.